Net sales up +2.2% like-for-like in the first half and up +2.3% like-for-like in the second quarter of 2014. Read our press release here...

-Some time ago, MATEUSZ stopped leaving the water running while cleaning the production machines...
+Some time ago, Mateusz stopped leaving the water running while cleaning the production machines...

-at the Jelesnia plant
+line at the jelesnia plant

-Find out more about water management
+Find out more about the protection of water ressources

 In 2012, Danone continued its water footprint measurement research, conducted with its partner Quantis and also contributed to the development of international (ISO) and European standards (Envifood protocol).
 This approach led to the development of the Water Scarcity Footprint, a water footprint evaluation methodology which takes water stress factors into account.

 This tool will help to identify at-risk zones and ways to reduce the Group's impact across its entire value chain.

 PROTECT THE RAINWATER CATCHMENT AREAS AND RESPECTING NATURE’S CYCLES

 For this, SPRING (Sustainable Protection and Resources managing) has been deployed across 100% of the Waters division’s sites since 2008.
 It was developed in partnership with the RAMSAR (United Nations Convention on Wetlands of International Importance) and the UICN (International Union for the Conservation of Nature).

 REDUCE CONSUMPTION AND WASTE